gwuah/Xann/README.md

-# xann
+# Xann
-:cop: An authorization library for express applications.
+:cop: An authorization library for express applications. <br>
+Still WIP, expect alot of changes and more documentation.

 # Usage :